Michael Powell (lobbyist): Early life and education

-Career
+Military, legal, government roles

 Powell served as an armor officer in the United States Army.
 He spent the majority of his active service with the 3rd Squadron, 2nd Armored Cavalry Regiment in Amberg, Germany, serving as a cavalry platoon leader and troop executive officer.
-In 1987, Powell was seriously injured during a training mission.
+In 1987, as a junior army officer, Powell was seriously injured during a training mission in Germany.
 He and his unit were traveling in a convoy on the autobahn.
 Powell was riding in a jeep at the time.
 Due to heavy rain, the jeep crashed and Powell was ejected from the vehicle.
 After he hit the pavement, the jeep bounced and crashed down on Powell's midsection.

+Half of Powell's pelvis had snapped off its rear anchor on the lower spine.
+In the front, it had ripped free of the cartilage connecting it to its other half.
+His bladder and urethra were torn and several vertebrae were cracked.
+After initial attention from German emergency room doctors, Powell was flown to a U.S. Army hospital in Nuremberg.
+After being stabilized, he was flown to Washington, D.C., and admitted to Walter Reed Army Medical Center where he spent a year in recovery.
+His spine remained fused at its base, forcing him to walk with a slight forward pitch the rest of his life.

-After his rehabilitation he served as an expert advisor to the Secretary of Defense. and clerked for the U.S. Court of Appeals for the D.C.
+After his rehabilitation he served as an expert advisor to the secretary of defense.
+He then clerked for a member of the U.S. Court of Appeals for the D.C.
 Circuit.
-He then worked for a year and a half as a private attorney in the Washington, D.C., office of O’Melveny & Myers.
-From 1996, Powell served in the Clinton Administration as chief of staff of the Department of Justice Antitrust Division.
+He then worked for a year and a half as a private attorney in the Washington DC office of O’Melveny & Myers.
+From 1996, Powell served in the Clinton administration as chief of staff in the Department of Justice's Antitrust Division.